Kościuszko Market Square: History

 The reconstruction was carried out in the years 1945–1958.
-The main authors were Władysław Paszkowski and Stanisław Bukowski.
+The main authors were Władysław Paszkowski and Stanisław Bukowski and Zenon Filipczuk.
 Initially, the work was carried out in an uncoordinated manner.
-Some of the buildings on the northern frontage were rebuilt using the economic method, while the afternoon frontage was filled with buildings in the style of classicizing modernism.
-It wasn't until 1955 that Stanisław Bukowski, together with Zenon Filipczuk, began to organize the market buildings.
+Some of the buildings on the northern frontage were rebuilt using the economic method, while the afternoon frontage was filled with buildings in the style of classical modernism.
 As a result, their actions were rebuilt in the western and northern part in the spirit of historicism, referring to the architecture of the 1920s.
-In the northern frontage, the most interesting buildings should be reconstructed according to projects Stanisaw Bukowski and Zenon Filipczuk: the armory, which housed the State Archives in Bialystok and the Astoria restaurant.
-On the other side, Sienkiewicza Street, there is a building from the People's Republic of Poland period, the former seat of the Polish-Soviet Friendship Society and the International Press Club and the EMPiK.
-In the eastern part of the southern frontage, the reconstructed monastery of the Sisters of Mercy, called the House of St. Marcin, and in its central part, a modernist bank building, with a staircase and front projection decoration, reminiscent of the Art Deco style, and the realist socialism building of PPede, the first department store in Białystok.
-The western part is made up of five post-war tenement houses in the historicist style, which were decorated in the 1970s with the sgraffito technique.
+In the northern frontage, the most interesting buildings were reconstructed according to the plans of Stanisaw Bukowski and Zenon Filipczuk: the armory, which housed the State Archives in Bialystok and the Astoria restaurant.
+On the other side, the building at 3 Sienkiewicza Street was built and used as the former seat of the Polish-Soviet Friendship Society and the International Press Club and the EMPiK.
+In the eastern part of the southern frontage, the reconstructed monastery of the Sisters of Mercy, called the House of St. Marcin.
+At that time, the remaining frontages of the western part of the Kościuszko Market Square were recreated, preserving the former line of development, while raising its scale while southern frontage was built in the style of monumental socialist realism, based on pre-war modernism.

+In the western part a modernist bank building (Rynek Kosciuszki 7), reminiscent of the Art Deco style, and the socialist realism building of PPede (Rynek Kościuszki 15) which was the first department store in Białystok as well as five post-war tenement houses in the historicist style, which were decorated in the 1970s with the Sgraffito technique.
+The spatial functions of the square have changed few times throughout its history.
+After the war the functions of the square have changed as well.
+From its early days up to the existence of the Second Polish Republic, the western side of the square had economic function, as the central marketplace in the town.
+During the existence of the Second Republic the western side was also used as a bus terminal for the municipal but operator.
+The eastern side had ceremonial-religious function during the existence of the Second Republic and was used for ceremonies and celebrations.
+Following the war, during the Polish People's Republic period, this has changed: the eastern side lost its ceremonial function as it moved to the newly built Party Square and Skłodowskiej-Curie Avenue while the western side had a mixed function of economic and recreation uses; the marketplace eliminated and in that territory a recreational area constructed with trees and benches in addition to economic function in the form of shops in the ground floors of the surrounding buildings.